ANA’s Cipriano, AARP’s Reinhard Comment on ACA’s Undoing

 Most nurses have worked with patients with chronic kidney disease (CKD).
 Their condition may have been related to diabetes, high blood pressure, an acute infection, or other assaults on the kidney.
 I’ve tended to see a diagnosis of CKD as the beginning of an inevitable decline.
 Certainly, “prevention” didn’t seem a relevant concept at this point; my role was to assess and monitor, teach and support, and hope for the best.

 Fig. 1.
 The Nephron.
 Blood flows into the nephron through the glomerulus.
-Filtrate from the glomerulus flows into Bowman’s capsule, then through the proximal tubule, the loop of Henle, and the distal tubule, a series of tubules that modifies the filtrate primarily by reabsorbing […]
+Filtrate from the glomerulus flows into Bowman’s capsule, then through the proximal tubule, the loop of Henle, and the distal tubule, a series of tubules that modifies the filtrate primarily by reabsorbing water […]

 2017-03-14T12:02:17-04:00February 15th, 2017|Nursing, Public health|0 Comments